-Question 1.16.
+Question 1.17.
 What can we do when we have a different situation, where the spectral curve of the theory is global, compact, and of a high genus?

-It comes as a surprise that there is a system of recursive partial differential equations, resembling the residue calculation formula for the topological recursion, when the spectral curve of the topological recursion is precisely a Hitchin spectral curve associated with a rank 2 Higgs bundle.
-The result of the calculation then leads us to a construction of a quantum curve.
+It comes as a surprise that the global residue calculation of the formula can be performed when the spectral curve of the topological recursion is precisely a Hitchin spectral curve associated with a rank 2 Higgs bundle.
+The result of the calculation then leads us to a local construction of a quantum curve.
 In this way a connection between quantization of Hitchin spectral curves and the topological recursion is discovered in [24].

 If we regard the topological recursion as a method of calculation of quantum invariants, then we need to allow singular spectral curves, as we have seen earlier.
-The simplest quantization of the singular Hitchin spectral curve is then obtained by the topological recursion again, but this time, it has to be applied to the normalization of the singular spectral curve constructed by a particular way of using blow-ups of the ambient compactified cotangent bundle.
+The simplest quantization of the singular Hitchin spectral curve is then obtained by the topological recursion again, but this time, it has to be applied to the normalization of the singular spectral curve constructed in a particular way of blow-ups of the ambient compactified cotangent bundle.
 This is the content of [25], and we obtain a Rees \mathcal{D} -module as the result of quantization.

-We note here that what people call by quantization is not unique.
+We note here that the result of quantization is not unique.
 Depending on the purpose, one needs to use a different guideline for quantization.
 The result would be a different differential equation, but still having the same semi-classical limit.

 For example, it has been rigorously proved in [50] that surprisingly the quantization procedure of [24, 25], including the desingularization of the spectral curve, automatically leads to an iso-monodromic deformation family, for the case of the Painlevé I equation.
 Their global parameter is essentially the normalization coordinate of the singular elliptic curve.
 In their work [50], they ask what one obtains if the straightforward topological recursion is applied for the quantization of a singular elliptic curve with a prescribed parameter in a particular way.
 They then find that the quantum curve is a Schrödinger equation whose coefficients have nontrivial dependence on \hbar , yet it is an iso-spectral family with respect to the parameter.
 This work, and also the numerous mathematical examples of quantum curves that have been already constructed, suggest that the idea of using \mathcal{D} -modules for the definition of quantum curves ([18, 25]) is not the final word.
-Differential operators of an infinite order, or difference operators mixed with differential operators, also have to be considered.
+Differential operators of an infinite order, or difference operators mixed with differential operators, have to be also considered.